Managing Departmental Budgets

 - There are many year-end budget deadlines between April and June.
 Pay attention to

 email notices coming from the vice-president for finance or the financial planning

 - University funds may not be used to purchase alcoholic beverages or flowers.
 For other

-types of purchases, use good judgement.
-If you would be embarrassed to read about
+types of purchases, use good judgment.
+If you would be embarrassed to read about it